From the conclusion to Sir Arthur Conan Doyle’s A Case of Identity:

 “Horace” is Quintus Horatius Flaccus (65–8 B.C.), the greatest of the Latin lyric poets.

-But this remained unsatisfying so I went digging and found a real suggestion in a book by John Yohannan called Persian Poetry in England and America: A 200 Year History
+This was still unsatisfying so I went digging further and found what at first appeared a real suggestion in a book by John Yohannan called Persian Poetry in England and America: A 200 Year History

 When Sir Arthur Conan Doyle put into the mouth of his famous sleuth Sherlock Holmes the observation that “there is as much sense in Hafiz as in Horace and as much knowledge of the world,” he was probably chiefly inspired by the advantage of alliteration in the poets’ names. the sentiment he attributed to Hafiz in “A Case of Identity” … was more likely an adaptation of the fifty-third Maxim in Sadi’s Gulistan in Eastwick’s translation.